-I’m Vaughan Gething, the Assembly Member for Cardiff South and Penarth.
+I’m Vaughan Gething, the Member of the Welsh Parliament for Cardiff South and Penarth.
 This page is here to let you know a little bit more about myself and what I do.

 I was born in Zambia.
 My Dad was a Welsh vet who moved to Zambia and met my Mum.